Skip to main content

 Dragging an individual Slice to another Sound.

-Applying a Sliced Sample to a Sound
+Applying a sliced sample to a Sound

 If you drag a Slice to a Group in the Group List (at the left of the Arranger), it will be exported to the first Sound slot of that Group.
 Any Sound loaded in that Sound slot will be replaced.